The mother of all states of the kagome quantum antiferromagnet

+Frustrated quantum magnets are a central theme in condensed matter physics due to the richness of their phase diagrams.
+They support a panoply of phases including various ordered states and topological phases.
+Yet, this problem has defied solution for a long time due to the lack of controlled approximations which make it difficult to distinguish between competing phases.
+Here we report the discovery of a special \emph{quantum} macroscopically degenerate point in the $XXZ$ model on the spin 1/2 kagome quantum antiferromagnet for the ratio of Ising to antiferromagnetic transverse coupling $J_z/J=-1/2$.
+This point is proximate to many competing phases explaining the source of the complexity of the phase diagram.
+We identify five phases near this point including both spin-liquid and broken-symmetry phases and give evidence that the kagome Heisenberg antiferromagnet is close to a transition between two phases.

-The history of quantum frustrated magnetism began in 1973 with the suggestion by Phil Anderson that the ground state of the nearest-neighbor (n.n) Heisenberg model on the triangular lattice was a quantum spin liquid~\cite{Anderson73}.
+The history of quantum frustrated magnetism began in 1973 with Anderson's suggestion that the ground state of the nearest-neighbor (n.n.)
+Heisenberg model on the triangular lattice was a quantum spin-liquid~\cite{Anderson73}.
 While we now know that this particular model does not support a spin-liquid, both experimental and theoretical evidence has been building for quantum spin-liquids in various lattices built of triangular motifs.
-Materials such as Herbertsmithite (a kagome lattice of Cu$^{2+}$ ions)~\cite{Nocera_Kagome_2007} and $\textrm{Na}_4\textrm{Ir}_3\textrm{O}_8$ (a hyperkagome lattice of Ir$^{4+}$ ions)~\cite{Hyperkagome_QSL} fail to order down to low temperatures suggesting a possible spin liquid ground state.
-Theoretically, evidence exists for a panoply of spin-liquids and ordered phases on the kagome lattice with varied Hamiltonians~\cite{Wen_Kagome, White_Kagome, Depenbrock_Kagome,Iqbal_Kagome, Jiang_Balents, Clark_kagome, Tay_Motrunich, He_Zaletel_Kagome, Normand_Xiang, Changlani_Lauchli}.
+Materials such as Herbertsmithite (a kagome lattice of Cu$^{2+}$ ions)~\cite{Nocera_Kagome_2007} and $\textrm{Na}_4\textrm{Ir}_3\textrm{O}_8$ (a hyper-kagome lattice of Ir$^{4+}$ ions)~\cite{Hyperkagome_QSL} fail to order down to low temperatures suggesting a possible spin-liquid ground state.
+This is supported by theoretical calculations which show that a panoply of spin-liquids (or exotic ordered phases) occur in a variety of Hamiltonians~\cite{ZengElser, RRPSingh_Huse, Wen_Kagome, White_Kagome, Depenbrock_Kagome, Iqbal_Kagome, Jiang_Balents, Clark_kagome, Tay_Motrunich, He_Zaletel_Kagome, Normand_Xiang, YCHeXXZ, Changlani_Lauchli, Yao_Zaletel}.
+This Letter presents an explanation of multiple energetically competitive phases in these models.

-Triangular motifs have been considered to be promising places to look for spin-liquids because, in the Ising limit, geometric frustration prevents the simultaneous minimization of the energy on all three bonds of any triangle.
-Triangular motifs occur in various finite and extended lattices including the sawtooth, triangular, Shastry-Sutherland~\cite{Shastry_Sutherland}, kagome, hyperkagome and icosidodecahedron lattices.
-For some lattices and Hamiltonians, this degeneracy resolves to an ordered state, but others have topological ground states such as spin-liquids.
-A particular notable case of the latter is in the n.n. spin 1/2 Heisenberg model on the Kagome lattice.
-Strong numerical evidence exists for a spin-liquid here although there is significant controversy about its qualitative nature~\cite{Wen_Kagome, White_Kagome, Depenbrock_Kagome,Iqbal_Kagome,He_Zaletel_Kagome,Clark_kagome} with suggestions including possible $Z_2$ or Dirac spin liquid.